Welcome to the ultimate information guide on lab created diamonds.

 As many diamond lovers know, the potential for horror exists when purchasing natural, earth-mined diamonds.

 Not for the buyer, but for those involved in the mining process.
 Conflict diamonds absolutely have blood on them.
 And so conflict-free certification is extremely important.

-But even with conflict-free diamonds, 1 in 1000 workers is seriously injured every year.
-That’s not the case with lab grown stones.
+But even with conflict-free diamonds, about 1 in 1000 workers are seriously injured every year.
+That’s not the case with lab-grown stones.

 With lab made products, that very serious problem doesn’t exist.
 There are no wars being fought over laboratories.
 Child labor is not being used to operate the presses.

 So yes, they are an ethical way for people to enjoy the sparkle of diamond jewelry.

 Further, lab created diamonds are so much better for the environment.
 In the natural diamond mining process, 100 square feet of land is ruined and 6000 pounds of mineral waste is created for every single CARAT of diamond that is mined.

 That’s insanity in the age of perfect lab made stones.